 What about intraoperative radiotherapy (IORT)?
 IORT consists of radiation therapy given during breast-conserving surgery, right after the cancer has been removed.
 While the underlying breast tissue is still exposed, a single, high dose of radiation is given directly to the area where the tumour was.
 Recent clinical trials have demonstrated that it can be an effective alternative to external beam radiotherapy8.
 However, this is not a routine procedure within the NHS yet.

-Lymphoedema and cording due to surgery can cause discomfort in the arm and can limit mobility (to learn more about these side effects, check our previous blog).
+Lymphoedema and cording due to surgery can cause discomfort in the arm and can limit mobility (to learn more about these side effects, check out this blog).
 Radiotherapy will be delayed until you have a full range of movement in your arm.
 This is because your arm needs to be above your head so that the whole breast or chest area can be treated

 Radiation side effects